Holomorphic curves in exploded manifolds: Compactness: Estimates

 \begin{description}\item[] there exists\begin{description}\item[] an open cover $\{U_{i}\}$ of $\ex B$\item[] and for each $0<\delta<1$ a constant $c$ \end{description} \item[] so that the following is true:

-\begin{description} \item[] Each member of our open cover $U_{i}$ is contained in some particular coordinate chart. \item[] Given any holomorphic map $f$ with $\Omega$-energy less than $E$ from a cylinder $e^{-(R+1)}\leq \abs z\leq e^{(R+1)}$ to $\ex B$ contained inside $U_{i}$,\begin{description}\item there exists a map $F$ given in coordinates as
+\begin{description} \item[] Each member of our open cover $U_{i}$ is contained in one of our chosen coordinate charts on $\ex B$. \item[] Given any holomorphic map $f$ with local area bounded by $\A$ and $\omega$-energy bounded by $E_{0}$ from a cylinder $e^{-(R+1)}\leq \abs z\leq e^{(R+1)}$ to $\ex B$ contained inside $U_{i}$,\begin{description}\item there exists a map $F$ given in coordinates as

 \item[]so that